Terms and Conditions of Service – updated May 2020

 In addition to an initial non-refundable registration fee of £45.00, Clients/Service Users will be charged for work undertaken by an employee of PillarCare rounded up to the nearest full hour.
 Charges are subject to review and PillarCare will notify Service Users of variations in writing 7 days prior to them coming into force.
 All charges must be paid to PillarCare who will be responsible for paying a Care Worker in accordance with relevant and applicable legislation.

-All Bank Holidays, in addition to the 24th and 31st December, are charged at double the standard rate quoted by PillarCare.
+All Bank Holidays are charged at double the standard rate quoted by PillarCare.

 All invoices are payable immediately on receipt and must be paid directly to PillarCare by either direct debit, cheque or bank transfer.
 Cheques should be made payable to ‘PillarCare’.